qdzlug/ironbank-pipeline/stages/functional_testing/README.md

 ### Kubernetes Resources (`setup_k8s_resources` function)

-1. **Namespace and Docker Credentials**: The function accepts a namespace argument and checks for Docker environment variables.
-If they're not set, it displays a message and returns.
+1. **Namespace and Docker Credentials**: The function accepts a namespace argument.
+If they're not set, it displays a message and creates the namespace.
 2. **Docker Registry Secret**: If a secret named `my-registry-secret` doesn't exist in the specified namespace, it creates one using the environment variables from pipeline CICD vars.
+2. **Service Account**: If a service account named `test-pod-sa` doesn't exist in the specified namespace, it creates one and annotates the service account with the secret so that it can pull image from the registry1.

-# `test.py` Script Documentation
+# `functional_testing.py` Script Documentation

-The `test.py` script is designed to test images by running them as pods in a Kubernetes environment.
+The `functional_testing.py` script is designed to test images by running them as pods in a Kubernetes environment.
 It performs various checks based on a testing manifest, and also ensures the Docker image is loaded and ready for testing.

 ## Overview